 Wikipedia provides a chart for 250 years of Sweden’s history that illustrates this.
 Notice the parallel death and birth rates until the beginning of the 1800s.
 The stages are demarcated for you at the top of the chart.

-Stage 3 was a period when the infant morality rate (children dying before their first birthday) was noticeably lower.
+Stage 3 was when the infant mortality rate (children dying before their first birthday) was noticeably lower.
 Whereas only four or five children out of eight might have lived to adulthood in the past, now seven or eight children might reach maturity.
-Fewer children were needed to perpetuate the family and birth rates declined.
+Fewer children were needed to perpetuate the family, and birth rates declined.
 Increased industrialization also meant urbanization and a departure from traditional values about family size and the role of women.
 Women no longer gained as much status from family.
 They become more educated and literate, often entering the workforce.
-This led to greater affluence and greater sophistication in knowing how to create a better quality of life.
-People become evermore empowered and greater demands were made for environmental improvements, safety, and health care.
+This led to greater affluence and greater sophistication in creating a better quality of life.
+People became more empowered, and greater demands were made for environmental improvements, safety, and health care.

 Some believe there may be a stage 5.
-At some point our ability to extend life expectancy will hit a wall and the death rate will rise a little before stabilizing.
+Eventually, our ability to extend life expectancy will hit a wall, and the death rate will rise a little before stabilizing.
 With affluence, death rates may begin to increase because of decreased physical activity and increasingly unhealthy lifestyles like overeating.
-How birth rates will respond isn’t known.
+How birth rates will respond isn't known.
 Whether this is true and to what degree is a subject of debate.

-Now we can extrapolate the DTM to represent global changes, with one significant change.
-The distinguishing feature of the global model is that instead of a relatively smooth transition into declining death rates over decades, death rates plummet in a short time period.
-Most developing nations have experienced their population explosions in the years after World War II when large amounts of aid, vaccines, and technological knowledge were made available.
-Traditions and customs about family size can’t adapt as quickly.
-Therefore, the gap between birth rates and death rates (see dashed line in graph below) is considerably larger than with the DTM for Western nations.
+We can extrapolate the D.T.M. to represent global changes with one significant change.
+The distinguishing feature of the global model is that instead of a relatively smooth transition into declining death rates over decades, death rates plummet quickly.
+Most developing nations experienced their population explosions in the years after World War II when enormous amounts of aid, vaccines, and technological knowledge were made available.
+Traditions and customs about family size can't adapt as quickly.
+Therefore, the gap between birth and death rates (see the dashed line in the graph below) is considerably larger than with the D.T.M. for Western nations.
 This leads to very rapid population growth.

-Here is chart showing global birth and death rate from the 1950 with projections until 2050:
+Here is a chart showing the global birth and death rate from 1950 with projections until 2050:

-Another distinguishing feature about the global DTM is the linkage between increases in per capita income and improvements in living conditions.
-In the Western DTM, per capita growth in income seemed to draw living conditions to higher levels.
-The global experience has been more a matter of improved living conditions and health drawing per capita income to higher levels.
-Aid and technology transfers from the West have essentially shortened the learning curve for other nations that are following the West through the demographic transition.
+Another distinguishing feature of the global D.T.M. is the linkage between increases in per capita income and improvements in living conditions.
+In the Western D.T.M., per capita growth in income seemed to draw living conditions to higher levels.
+The global experience has been more a matter of improved living conditions and health, drawing per capita income to higher levels.
+Aid and technology transfers from the West have shortened the learning curve for other nations following the West through the demographic transition.

-It is important to note that the DTM is not without controversy.
-Looking nation by nation there is considerable variation in how demographic transitions are taking place.
-Still, the DTM serves as a good standardized that helps us frame questions about specific nations and regions.
-It does seem to keep capture a sense of the overall global trend.
+It is important to note that the D.T.M. is not without controversy.
+Looking nation by nation, there is considerable variation in how demographic transitions occur.
+Still, the D.T.M. is a good standard that helps us frame questions about specific nations and regions.
+It does seem to keep capturing a sense of the overall global trend.

 How can we model this technophysio phenomenon we live in?
-Brian McLaren offers a model of is societal suicide machine in Everything Must Change.
-Next we will look at the economic growth machine that made possible the recent rapid growth in population while expanding prosperity.
+Brian McLaren offers a model of his societal suicide machine in Everything Must Change.
+Next, we will look at the economic growth machine that made rapid population growth possible while expanding prosperity.

 (For a scholarly presentation of technophysiological evolution, see The Escape from Hunger and Premature Death, 1700-2100: Europe, America, and the Third World.
 Wikipedia has a pretty good article on the Demographic Transition Model.)